wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-staged-publishing-realworld-scenarios.md

 	ms.date="09/24/2015"
 	wacn.date=""/>

-# Use DevOps environments effectively for your web apps
+# Use DevOps environments effectively for your web sites

-This article shows you to setup and manage web application deployments  for multiple versions of your application such as development, staging, QA and production.
+This article shows you to setup and manage web site deployments  for multiple versions of your application such as development, staging, QA and production.
 Each version of your application can be considered as development environment for specific need of within your deployment process, for example QA environment can be used by your team of developers to test the quality of the application before you push the changes to production.
-Setting up multiple development environments can be a challenging task as you need to track, manage the resources (compute, web app, database, cache etc.)  Across these environments and deploy content from one environment to another.
+Setting up multiple development environments can be a challenging task as you need to track, manage the resources (compute, web site, database, cache etc.)  Across these environments and deploy content from one environment to another.

 ## Setting up a non-production environment (stage,dev,QA)
-Once you have a production web app up and running, the next step is to create a non-production environment.
+Once you have a production web site up and running, the next step is to create a non-production environment.
 In order to use deployment slots make sure you are running in the **Standard** or **Premium** App Service plan mode.
-Deployment slots are actually live web apps with their own hostnames.
-Web app content and configurations elements can be swapped between two deployment slots, including the production slot.
+Deployment slots are actually live web sites with their own hostnames. web site content and configurations elements can be swapped between two deployment slots, including the production slot.
 Deploying your application to a deployment slot has the following benefits:

-1. You can validate web app changes in a staging deployment slot before swapping it with the production slot.
+1. You can validate web site changes in a staging deployment slot before swapping it with the production slot.
-2. Deploying a web app to a slot first and swapping it into production ensures that all instances of the slot are warmed up before being swapped into production.
-This eliminates downtime when you deploy your web app.
+2. Deploying a web site to a slot first and swapping it into production ensures that all instances of the slot are warmed up before being swapped into production.
+This eliminates downtime when you deploy your web site.
 The traffic redirection is seamless, and no requests are dropped as a result of swap operations.
 This entire workflow can be automated by configuring [Auto Swap](/documentation/articles/web-sites-staged-publishing#configure-auto-swap-for-your-web-app) when pre-swap validation is not needed.
-3. After a swap, the slot with previously staged web app now has the previous production web app.
-If the changes swapped into the production slot are not as you expected, you can perform the same swap immediately to get your "last known good web app" back.
+3. After a swap, the slot with previously staged web site now has the previous production web site.
+If the changes swapped into the production slot are not as you expected, you can perform the same swap immediately to get your "last known good web site" back.

-To setup a staging deployment slot, see [Set up staging environments for web apps in Azure Websites](/documentation/articles/web-sites-staged-publishing) .
-Every environment should include its own set of resources, for example if you web app uses a database then both production and staging web app should be using different databases.
+To setup a staging deployment slot, see [Set up staging environments for web sites in Azure Websites](/documentation/articles/web-sites-staged-publishing) .
+Every environment should include its own set of resources, for example if you web site uses a database then both production and staging web site should be using different databases.
 Add staging development environment resources such as database, storage or cache for setting you your staging development environment.

 ## Examples of using multiple development environments